A scaleup career can take you around the world

 The Victorian startup and scaleup ecosystem is becoming a hotspot for international talent, and a launchpad for global opportunities.
 With 34% of Victorian startup founders being born overseas, it’s easy to create global connections without leaving Australian shores.

-Working for scaleup with a global footprint means you’ll be working with working with people from all over the world.
+Working for scaleup with a global footprint means you’ll be working with people from all over the world.
 If you’re lucky you might even be a part of overseas meetings, conferences, secondments or permanent moves.

 For example, scaleups like Eventbrite send their Melbourne team to their San Francisco head office as part of their induction to learn more about their global footprint and how the event startup was founded.